By Ngozi Bolin, Founder, Shinkafa Inc.

 - Rinse out thoroughly and style as usual.
 No conditioner is needed in the shower as part of the wash.
 Your hair is deeply conditioned.
 It is a good practice, however, to use a leave-in conditioner after towel-drying the hair, before styling or simply letting the hair dry naturally, especially a leave-in conditioner with sun and heat protection.

 It is also okay, but not preferred, to apply a hair masque to dry hair and for these types of masques, you must shampoo and condition after using the hair masque.
-We believe optimal benefits are achieved with the ones that you shampoo the hair first.
-However, applying on dry hair may make it easier to use the masque more often and that is a good thing.
+We believe optimal benefits are achieved when you shampoo the hair first as the hair’s cuticles are opened and in a better condition to receive the nutrients provided by the masque.
+However, since applying on dry hair may make it easier for some to use the masque more often, which is a good and healthy practice for the hair, you must leave the masque on for at least five minutes longer for the hair to absorb the nutrients.

 There are some hair masques that actually require that you shampoo and condition afterwards.
 Be sure to follow their instructions, because failure to do so could result in some unpleasant residue and odor.
 A lot of home-made hair masque recipes will require you to shampoo and condition after applying the treatment.
 When the hair masque requires that you shampoo afterwards, it is critically important that the shampoo and conditioner have no harmful chemicals, are not harsh and have no sulfates or parabens; otherwise, you will undo the benefits of the hair masque you’ve just applied.